UK Modern Slavery Act

 Our Direct Operations

-As outlined in the previous section all of our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decision-making on the job.
+As outlined in the previous section our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decision-making on the job.
 Employees are required to be familiar with the Code and all Group policies, to apply them every day and ask questions if they are ever unsure of the correct action to take.

-As part of our Speak Up Policy there is also a 'Speak Up' service in place, which allows anyone to raise a concern across all key communication channels, including telephone, email and online.
-It is available in 21 different languages, 24/7/365 and provides confidentiality and/or anonymity and assurance of non‐retaliation.
+As part of our Speak Up Policy, there is also a Speak Up service in place, which allows anyone to raise a concern across all key communication channels, including telephone, email and online.
+It is available in 21 languages, 24/7/365 and provides confidentiality and/or anonymity and assurance of non-retaliation.

-The UK business continues to take pro-active steps to ensure all of their direct operations within all 3 divisions are minimising
+The UK business continues to take pro-active steps to ensure all of their direct operations within all three divisions are minimising direct risk and measuring compliance in accordance with the Ethical Trading Initiative.

-All UK sites are registered on the SEDEX platform for transparency with customers to link with their direct operations and reviewing the Audits or Supplier Assessment Questionnaire (SAQ).
+All UK sites are registered on the SEDEX platform for transparency with customers, to link with their direct operations and for reviewing the Audits or Supplier Assessment Questionnaire (SAQ).
 These SAQ’s are reviewed annually and in accordance with the SEDEX standard.
 This allows full transparency with all customers and supply chains within the UK operations.

 Our Supply Chain